-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 327, the wrong surgical or other invasive procedure coverage policy, with an effective date of January 9, 2026.
-Here's what billing teams need to know.
+Summary: The Centers for Medicare & Medicaid Services modified its coverage policy on wrong surgical or other invasive procedures performed on a patient, effective May 15, 2026.
+Here's what billing teams need to know about this change and what to do before the effective date.

 Quick-Reference Table